True Wireless™ devices

 Adults and children can get closer to the sounds and experiences that matter to them.
 Join work meetings and classroom discussions.
 Watch TV and talk on the phone.

-These are just some of the ways they can connect to the people they love and to the world around them - using accessories without cords, neck loops or wires.
+These are just some of the ways individuals can connect to the people they love and to the world around them – using accessories without cords, neck loops or wires.

-We design True Wireless devices* so recipients can focus less on trying to hear and more on enjoying their life.
+We design True Wireless devices so adults and children can focus less on trying to hear and more on enjoying their life.

-You get stereo-quality sound straight to your Cochlear™ sound processor without any interference.
-True Wireless devices connect to a sound processor using Bluetooth® technology.
+With True Wireless devices, audio is streamed straight to the Cochlear™ sound processor without any interference.
+True Wireless devices connect to an individual's sound processor using Bluetooth® technology.

 True Wireless devices are compatible with the following Cochlear sound processors:

-Explore how True Wireless technology can help you hear
+Explore how True Wireless devices can help you hear

 A close-up photo of the Mini Microphone 2/2+, TV Streamer and Phone Clip

-Hands-free voice and music streaming: The Cochlear Wireless Phone Clip
+Voice and music streaming: the Cochlear Wireless Phone Clip

-Recipients can leave their phone in the pocket and enjoy the convenience of hands-free calling with the Cochlear Phone Clip.
+Recipients can leave their phone in their pocket and enjoy convenient calls with the Cochlear Wireless Phone Clip.

-It's small and lightweight.
-It is easy to clip it to clothing and take it wherever the individual goes so they can:
+It’s small and lightweight.
+Adults and children can easily clip it to their clothing and take it wherever they go so they can:

 • Stream phone calls wirelessly to their sound processor.